 Since the melting point of bayberry wax is lower than the melting point for beeswax, choose a wick that is one size smaller than the wick you’d choose for the same size beeswax candle.
 This will prevent the candle from melting faster than the wick can take up the wax pool as fuel.
 If you are making a lot of bayberry candles, test the wick size out on a few candles before committing to a bigger production run.
 The most common complaints about malfunctioning candles can be prevented by proper wick sizing.

-Use a piece of mold putty, or plasticine to anchor the top of the wick into the bottom of the mold, if necessary, to plug the wick hole and prevent the wax from leaking out.
-This may be necessary in a hard plastic or metal mold.
+- Use a piece of mold putty, or plasticine to anchor the top of the wick into the bottom of the mold, if necessary, to plug the wick hole and prevent the wax from leaking out.
+This may be necessary for hard plastic or metal mold.
 It shouldn’t be necessary with a flexible silicone mold.

 The Gift of Bayberry Candles